 - Southeast Asia Laboratory Strengthening (SEALAB), to build capacity in public health and veterinary diagnostic laboratories through national quality assessments, plans of action, and testing guidelines for clinicians and veterinarians, delivered by the Mérieux Foundation.
 Partners include the Department of Communicable Disease Control, the National Center for Laboratory and Epidemiology and the National Animal Laboratory in Laos.

-A high-level initiative for collective action to eliminate malaria across Asia and the Pacific by 2030.
-The APLMA/APMEN Secretariat delivers its objectives through advocacy and outreach; fostering and strengthening partnerships and innovation; and providing policy guidance.
+- Support for collective action to eliminate malaria across Asia and the Pacific through the Asia Pacific Leaders Malaria Alliance (APLMA), and funding for the APLMA/APMEN Secretariat to deliver advocacy and outreach and providing policy guidance.

 - Support for the national medicines regulatory authority of Laos through the Indo-Pacific Regulatory Strengthening Program to improve the impact and safety of medical products.
 This program will be delivered by Australia’s Therapeutic Goods Administration, in partnership with the Food and Drug Department in Laos’ Ministry of Health.